juanjogervasio/juanjogervasio/README.md

 <p><strong><span style="text-decoration: underline; font-size: medium;">About me:</span></strong></p>

 Hello!
 My name is **Juan José Gervasio**, and I'm a physicist from La Plata, Argentina.
-I currently work as a university professor at the **Universidad Nacional de La Plata (UNLP)**, where I teach various courses, while also expanding my expertise in **Data Analysis and Sata Science**.
+I currently work as a university professor at the **Universidad Nacional de La Plata (UNLP)**, where I teach various courses, while also expanding my expertise in **Data Analysis and Data Science**.

 - 🤓 I’m interested in Data Science and Finance, as well as Quantum Field Theory and Fluid Dynamics.
 - 🌱 I’m currently transitioning from academia to industry, sharpening my skills in Python, SQL, C, and other programming tools.